-- The Desert Rose uses Model Predictive Control to achieve maximum energy efficiency.
+- The Desert Rose uses Model Predictive Control to achieve maximum energy efficiency of the household loads and renewable resources.

-- KNX is the Desert Rose’s primary home automation software.
+- KNX is the Desert Rose’s primary home automation protocol.

-- The Desert Rose uses LED lighting for increased control and energy saving.
+- The Desert Rose controls LED lighting throughout the home for increased energy saving and occupant wellbeing.

 Model Predictive Control